nss-evening-cohort-3/simple-calculator-milestone-1-quiz-guthb/GUIDANCE.md

 ### Goal

-Using Test Driven Development, expand your **Stack** class to handle the storage and retreival of Constants.
+Using Test Driven Development, expand your **Stack** class to handle the storage and retrieval of Constants.

 1. Prove that any lowercase letter of the alphabet can be a constant. (e.g. 'a' or 'x').
 Constant names are case insensitive.
 2. Prove that your constants can only be defined once per session.
 Throw an exception otherwise.